Explore Academia

 Pro-tip: include your website that has your information, whether it's your departmental website, Academia.edu or personal website.

 If you have completed a thesis or dissertation, you can add this under your Education section or in its own section.
-Consider putting an additional sentence or two if title is not clear.
+Consider putting an additional sentence or two if the title is not clear.
 If you create your own section, you can add one or two bullets describing your topic and what you did (avoid long descriptions).

 We recommend using a header that includes one or two of these words (e.g., Awards and Honors) Use whichever words fit your successes best.
 If you have two or more awards, grants, scholarships and so on, you can create separate subsections to highlight them further.
-Don’t be shy this is your time to shine!
+Don’t be shy, this is your time to shine!

 Start by listing your role (e.g., Graduate Student Researcher), the title of the project, the institution, and dates, which are typically listed on the left side in a CV.
 Below this, add either a few bullets or a small paragraph to briefly indicate your technical skills and work done.
 Use bullet points sparingly.
 Instead, use other types of formatting (e.g. white space, bolding, italics) to set apart key information.

 Pro-tip: Be sure to add a section that captures your work as a graduate student when you worked on your dissertation.
 Often, students forget to add this and will only add positions where they were “paid” by their advisor.
-Remember that your work (paid/unpaid) is not what counts- you being a student is considered work and often, it's a pretty significant portion of what you’ve done in graduate school.
+Remember that your work (paid/unpaid) is not what counts- you being a student is considered work and, often, it's a pretty significant portion of what you’ve done in graduate school.

-Depending on the number of positions you held, you can either group your teaching assistant/teaching associate positions together or create subheaders to split up each position.
+Depending on the number of positions you've held, you can either group your teaching assistant/teaching associate positions together or create subheaders to split up each position.
 Consider where you will be applying and who will be reading your CV.
 For more teaching-focused positions, such as with small liberal arts colleges or community colleges, listing a robust teaching experience will be advantageous.
 List the course name (not course numbers), the dates taught, and the institution where you taught.
-If needed, you can include a brief course description if course title is not sufficient.
+If needed, you can include a brief course description if the course title is not sufficient.

 Include university-wide groups, task forces, campus clubs, committees or other related work you were involved in.
 Consider department, university, or discipline-specific groups you participated in.
-Depending your level of involvement, you can list position title, organization, or dates served, or you can add one to two sentences or bullets to describe the position.
+Depending on your level of involvement, you can list position title, organization, or dates served, or you can add one to two sentences or bullets to describe the position.

 Professional Affiliations (include name and date you’ve been a member), specialized trainings (can be included under a technical skills section, education section, or its own section), languages (good to indicate your level of proficiency), technical skills (important to include subheaders that can help break up your skills), and relevant professional experiences (including non-academic experiences accompanied by brief explanations).